Manifold Filter-Combine Networks: Manifold Filter Combine Networks

 In many applications of interest, one does not know the manifold $\mathcal{M}$.
-Instead, one is given access to finitely many sample points $x_1,\ldots,x_n\in\mathbb{R}^D$ and makes the modeling assumption that these sample points lie upon (or near) an unknown $d$-dimensional Riemannian manifold for some $d\ll D$.
+Instead, as discussed in Section \ref{sec: background manifold learning}, one is given access to finitely many sample points $x_1,\ldots,x_n\in\mathbb{R}^D$ and makes the modeling assumption that these sample points satisfy the manifold hypothesis, i.e., that they lie upon (or near) an unknown $d$-dimensional Riemannian manifold for some $d\ll D$.
 In this setup, it is non-trivial to actually implement a neural network since one does not have global knowledge of the manifold.
-Here, we will use an approach based on \textit{manifold learning} \cite{coifman:diffusionMaps2006,belkin:laplacianEigen2003,belkin2007convergence} where we construct a data-driven graph $\mathbf{G}_n$, whose vertices are the sample points $x_1,\ldots,x_n$, and use the eigenvectors and eigenvalues of the graph Laplacian $\mathbf{L}_n$ to approximate the eigenfunctions and eigenvalues of $\mathcal{L}_\rho$.
-As we will discuss below, there are numerous methods for constructing $\mathbf{G}_n$ including $k$-nn graphs, $\epsilon$-graphs, and graphs derived from Gaussian kernels.